18 Nov For life or not

 ‘money making’ zone, another reality — huh, thats cliché indeed…

-As I said it earlier, in most industrial cities you grip on self mechanism of reluctance, sympathy- blocking: ‘Someone out there dying of hunger?
-And so what?’, ‘The genocide is happening in …Well, if so, it was expected’, ‘ Sorry for your loss, but have you seen my project?’.
+In most industrial cities you grip on self mechanism of reluctance, sympathy- blocking: ‘Someone out there dying of hunger?
+And so what?’, ‘The genocide is happening in …Well, what that word again?’, ‘ Sorry for your loss, but oh well …?’.
 Looking more to reinforce your position and views, and ignore whoever contradicts it.

-To have money — thats the main KEY that orchestrate you values and views on stuff around you; how much would you get from it, how costly this would be, where to invest to get the jackpot,… However, with more money we become less flexible more impacted with responsibilities, reputation sensitive: We can’t leave when we want , we have to keep an eye on your employees, be present whenever to represent the country; we can’t spend money on what we want ( all links to our reputation).
-And so this been said, with thicker pockets you brazenly can open so many doors but also close-for-good other gates, more fun and stress-free gates.
+To have money — thats the ‘A’ KEY that orchestrate you values and views on stuff around you; how much you would get from it, how costly this would be, where to invest,….
+And so this been said, thicker pockets brazenly open so many doors and at same time closing other doors, more sincere and simpler routes.

 No Comments